danielharrell/Senior-Lab-manuals/README.md

 - [x] p.
 191: move last line of text (the inequality) to the next page, so that it appears on the same page as its footnote.
 - [x] p.
 195, par.
 2, line 4 from end of par: for "parameters, includes also", read "parameters and"
 - [x] p.
 195, par.
 2, last 2 lines: for "on b, but the final result (15) contradicts", read "on b.
 The final result (15), however, contradicts"
-- [ ] p.
-192, note 12.
-Clarify use of Griffiths and absolute value.
 - [x] p.
 153-54 Restore diagrams for note on single-slit diffraction etc.
     - [x] First diagram
     - [x] Second diagram
     - [x] Third diagram
     - [x] Fourth diagram
     - [x] Restore to manual (with page reference Heis restored)
-- [ ] Establish system cross-references
-    - [ ] Check all labels in documents and correct as necessary
-    - [x] Faraday paper
-    - [x] Re-check Faraday, make everything lower case.
-    - [x] Millikan paper (on page 36)
-    - [ ] Rutherford paper
 - [x] Replace other tables in Millikan (and table environ)
     - [x] Table IV reformatted
     - [x] Table V reformatted